ArsalanSahab/KoopBeck_QAP_EV/README.md

 The quadratic assignment problem was introduced by Koopmans and Beckman in 1957 .
 The objectives of the problem is to assign a set of resources/facilities to a set of locations in such a way as to minimize the total assignment cost.
 The assignment cost for a pair of facilities is a function of the flow between the facilities and the distance between the locations of the facilities.

+## Algorithm Explanation

+Data elements used:
+* An n x n array (in the dataset file) that represents the "Manhattan distance" (Essentially 2-dimensional distance with a grid) between any two facilities.
+There are n facilities.
+* An n x n array that represents the "flow" between any two facilities.
+The flow can be viewed as the traffic in the path.
+These arrays are stored in the ".dat" files in a format recognized by ```load\_data\_set.py```.
+Numpy is used for storing 2D arrays during execution.

+An initial population is generated, shuffled,  and fitness scores are assigned to each member.
+The fitness scores are then normalised.

+Fitness of an element is calculated by its ```flow * distance``` product.
+Flows and distances are read from the flow[] and distance[] arrays. ```distance[x, y]``` is the Manhattan distance at matrix indices x, y.
+The same goes for flow.

+Iterations are then run to select members or "chromosomes" with best fitnesses that are mutated or crossed.
+The population is then updated to the transformed one and the process is repeated for multiple iterations.

+All settings are configurable in ```configurations.py```.

 ### Requirements:
 * Python 3.6 or above (with pip)